Originally published at the Strong Families blog in 2011.

 |Bill Sorro (left) and Al Robles.|

-My mother still felt it was important for me to have a father figure in my life.
-So enter my stepfather.
-Working class, carpenter, machismo, tough guy.
+My mother felt it was important for me to have a father figure in my life: Enter my stepfather.
+A working class, carpenter, machismo, tough guy.
 Seemed harmless enough.
 Yet for several of my childhood years, he terrorized our household.
 I went from one extreme of not having a male figure at all, to this other extreme: yelling, threats, intimidation, and abuse.
 This is a period of my life that I hardly remember because it was that bad.
 Thankfully, my mother decided enough was enough and left him.
 But the damage had already been done.

-I swore I would never grow up to be like him, neither.
+I swore I would never grow up to be like him, either.

 Yet these were my examples of manhood.
 And these contradictions would play out in my interactions with people, my friends, my relationships.
 It was a type of patriarchal, privileged behavior that was accepted and even encouraged by my own family and community.
 Looking back, I probably used this behavior to compensate for my lack of self-love and self-confidence.
 And it came at the expense of the people I loved the most, especially the women in my life.